kubewarden/js-policy-template/README.md

 ```
 ## Testing

-It is important to test the finy result of the Javy compilation:
+It is important to test the final result of the Javy compilation:
 the actual WebAssembly module.

 This is done with a set of end-to-end tests.